LEGAL

 • 7.1.
 Each party acknowledges that in connection with this Agreement it may receive certain Confidential or proprietary technical/business information and materials of the other party, including without limitation Preliminary Works (“Confidential Information”).
 Each party, its Agents and Employees shall hold and maintain in strict confidence all Confidential Information, shall not disclose Confidential Information to any third party, and shall not use any Confidential Information except as may be necessary to perform obligations under the SOW (Schedule B) except as may be required by a lawful authority.
 Confidential Information shall not include any information that is in the public domain or becomes publicly known through no fault of the receiving party, or is otherwise properly received from a third party without an obligation of Confidentiality.

 • 7.2.
-Confidentiality of received fees and perks: The Client or Investor on any Agreement agrees not to disclose payment details made to the agency without expressed permission in writing.
-Likewise the Freelancer or Team Member agrees not disclose payment, perks or any other resources or gratuities obtained from the Agency without expressed permission in writing.
+Confidentiality of received fees and perks: The Client agrees not to disclose payment details made to the agency without expressed permission in writing.

 8. RELATIONSHIP OF THE PARTIES

 • 8.3.
-No Solicitation: During the term of this Agreement, and for a period of (12) months after the termination of work, the Client agrees not to engage in any business work or consulting, paid or otherwise, any Agency employee or Freelancer involved in this Agreement.
+No Solicitation: During the term of this Agreement, and for a period of (12) months after the termination of work, the Client agrees not to engage in any business work or consulting, paid or otherwise, with any subcontractor or agent involved in this Agreement.
 In the event such employment, consultation or work-for-hire event occurs, Client agrees that Agency shall be entitled to an Agency commission to be the greater of, either

-• (a) 25 percent of said person’s first year salary with Client, or
+• 25 percent of said person’s first year salary with Client,

 • 8.4.
 No Exclusivity: The parties expressly acknowledge that this Agreement does not create an exclusive relationship between the parties.
 Client is free to engage others to perform services of the same or similar nature to those provided by Agency, and Agency shall be entitled to offer and provide design services to others, solicit other Clients and advertise the services offered by Agency.